ParisNeo/lollms-webui/docs/dev/new_ui_dev.md

 - Fix up the discussion array to filter out the messages by type not by count. (conditionner and )[DONE]
 - Add title of current discussion to page [DONE]
 - Populate settings with settings controls [DONE]
-- Connect Settings to backend, ability to save changes [DONE]
+- Connect Settings to binding, ability to save changes [DONE]
 - Scroll to bottom [SCROLLBAR]
 - Scroll to top [SCROLLBAR]
 - Create stop generating button [DONE]
 - Fix the generated message formatting - add line breaks, also for user input messages.
 [DONE]
 - Maybe try to set the chatbox to float to the bottom (always on the bottom of the screen) [DONE]
 - Need to fix when user inputs message it shows up in the discussion array and then add new message for bot that is typing.
 [DONE]
-- Connect delete / export discussions to backend functions.[DONE]
+- Connect delete / export discussions to binding functions.[DONE]
 - Need to fix when deleting multiple discussions to not loose loading animation for each discussion when list gets updated [DONE]
 - Need to add loading feedback for when a new discussion is being created [DONE]
 - Add ability to select multiple discussions to delete [DONE]